 For 2019, Nayland College has shifted to BYOD encouraged.
 Any student with a device that wishes to bring it to school for use as a learning tool is welcome to do so.

 We recommend a device that:

 There are a number of devices available that meet these specifications.
-We do not recommend iPads or tablets for the BYOD class as students have had issues with these devices in the past.
+Based on our experience, we do not recommend iPads or tablets for BYOD.